Equitable Representation in Media

 Freelance Writer & Editor, Town Hall Participant

-Even after years of research, Experimental Salons, and events, our work advocating for equitable representation in the media industry is far from over.
-In addition to creating infrastructure for our Salon participants to support one another and continue their conversations independently, we are continually updating our two toolkits with new learnings from our networks; providing social justice resources for the industry, hosting more town halls and group learning events; publishing newsletters on related topics within food, beverage, and hospitality; and incorporating media into our upcoming initiatives.
+Even after years of research and public programming, our work advocating for equitable representation in the media industry is far from over.
+We are continually updating our two toolkits with new learnings from our networks; providing social justice resources for the industry, hosting more town halls and group learning events; publishing newsletters on related topics within food, beverage, and hospitality; and encouraging engaged individuals to collaborate and discuss via our private Discord server.

 Using the foundation from our past work, we also work privately with media organizations to host internal seminars and workshops, as well as long-term projects to create new company-wide guidelines, milestones, and documentation on equity for both people and content.